1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 -   **Psychological**:
 	- Pricing based upon their phychological impact(think Dollar store)
 		- pricing with 2.99 instead of 3
-		- Band segregation(ex 29,998 car will show up for searches )
+		- Band segregation(ex 29,998 car will show up for searches for cars 30k and undeer)
+		- Placing higher cost first
+		- Promoting it with the price
 	- Adv:
 	- Disadv:
 	- When best to use: